mggg/ecological-inference/README.md

 # PyEI

 PyEI is a Python library for ecological inference.

+An important question in some voting rights and redistricting litigation in the U.S. is whether and to what degree voting is racially polarized.
+In the setting of voting rights cases, the family of methods called "ecological inference" uses observed data, pairing voting outcomes with demographic information for each precinct in a given polity, to infer voting patterns for each demographic group.

+PyEI brings together a variety of ecological inference methods in one place and allows for reporting and plotting results; quantifying the uncertainty associated with results under a given model; making comparisons between methods; and bringing relevant diagnostic tools to bear on ecological inference methods.

-It is new and under active development, so expect rough edges and bugs -- and for additional features and documentation to be coming quickly!
+PyEI is relatively new and under active development, so expect rough edges and bugs -- and for additional features and documentation to be coming quickly!

 ## Want to use PyEI?
 Start here.